mathieu-benoit/humanitec-ref-arch/README.md

 ## Prerequisites

-- EKS cluster provisioned in AWS as an input for the `cluster` Terraform Module.
+- GKE cluster provisioned in GCP as an input for the `cluster` Terraform Module.
-- AWS Account info as an input for the `cluster` Terraform Module.

 ## Assumptions

 - "Project" == "Humanitec App"
-- 1 EKS cluster per {Value Chain, Env Type}
+- 1 GKE cluster per Env Type
 - 1 Humanitec Service User/Token per {App, Env Type}
 - People as:
   - `Member` at the Org level